How do stores pick up after one disaster while prepping for another?

 "We do a lot of work with our distribution teams based on what we know guests will need to stock up on, so we start with that," Reck told NBC News.
 "We're aware that some stores need merchandise, so our team is working to get things up and running."

-Whether Target stores will be closed in Florida is yet to be determined, but Reck says that potentially all 120 Florida Targets could be affected.
-It's not unlikely that the company will move to temporarily close some stores just to be on the safe side, even if the storm does (hopefully) die down.
-Before Houston was evacuated, Reck said that Target proactively closed a couple of locations, and then of course many more once things got bad.
+Whether Target stores will be closed in Florida is yet to be determined, Reck said, but all 120 of the company's stores in the state could be affected.
+And even if the storm dies down, the company could close some stores just to be on the safe side.
+Before Houston was evacuated, Reck said that Target proactively closed a couple of locations, and then many more once the storm worsened.

-All but two Targets that endured Hurricane Harvey remain closed, and there's no word on when they'll reopen or what it will cost to repair them; the water damage is so severe that entire infrastructure needs construction and none of the store’s merchandise is salvageable.
+All but two Targets that endured Hurricane Harvey remain closed, and there's no word on when they'll reopen or what it will cost to repair them; the water damage is so severe that entire buildings need to be rebuilt and none of the store’s merchandise is salvageable.

 Staying Afloat and Doing Right by Employees and the Community

-But all other Targets in Houston are already running close to normal — and they’re providing work opportunities to employees based from stores that are out of action.
+But all other Targets in Houston are already running close to normal — and they’re providing shifts to workers from stores that are out of action.

 Related: Predicting Irma's Path is Proving a Challenge Even for Supercomputers

-“We’re staying closely connected to our operators in the field to help ensure we’re stocking the appropriate items and keeping track of shipments to deliver for our customers,” said Ragan Dickens, a spokesperson for the brand, in an email statement to NBC News.
+“We’re staying closely connected to our operators in the field to help ensure we’re stocking the appropriate items and keeping track of shipments to deliver for our customers,” Ragan Dickens, a Walmart spokesman, said in an email to NBC News.
 “We have emergency support teams dedicated to helping our stores during critical events such as this one.
 We understand that water is a need across the state and have currently mobilized 800 truckloads of water from around the country to be sent into the region to help meet this growing demand.”

-Starbucks has donated $250,000 to Hurricane Harvey relief; and by donating both in-store and in-app, Starbucks customers have raised more than $600,000, said Reggie Borges, a spokesperson for Starbucks.
+Starbucks has donated $250,000 to Hurricane Harvey relief, and by donating both in-store and in-app, Starbucks customers have raised more than $600,000, said Reggie Borges, a spokesman for Starbucks.

-Starbucks employees have also chipped in to help fellow employees who may have been hit hard by Harvey via the Starbucks CUP Fund.

-Certainly, it's money that is much needed.
-While Starbucks pays employees scheduled to work whether the store is open or not ("work schedules go up three weeks in advance — if you were on the schedule, you're getting paid even if the store isn't open or if you can't make it," Borges said), nearly 25 Starbucks locations remain closed, and it’s likely that quite a few employees lost a lot in the floods.
+It's money that is much needed.
+Nearly 25 stores remain closed, and Starbucks is still paying those workers.
+"Work schedules go up three weeks in advance," Borges said.
+"If you were on the schedule, you're getting paid even if the store isn't open or if you can't make it."

 Resources Run Thin in Back-To-Back Calamities

 Just as all these profitable corporations can afford a bit of charity, they can afford to pay that small percentage of a displaced workforce.
-But the reason they’re doing it (however cynical it may sound), isn’t just pure generosity; frankly, it’s financially savvy.
+But the reason they’re doing it isn’t just pure generosity; it’s also financially savvy.

 “Starbucks doesn’t want to lose its baristas, Target doesn’t want to have to train new employees,” said Marshal Cohen, retail industry analyst at NPD Group.
 “Retailers who are paying people even when they can’t work are recognizing important components: It looks good, and it promotes retention.”

-But not all retailers think this way, Cohen says, and we have to wonder how long this and other charitable behavior will last if these storms continue.
+But not all retailers think this way, Cohen says, and it raises the question of how long this and other charitable behavior will last if these storms continue.
 These companies may be big, but everybody’s got a limit.

-“Resources are stretched thin and retailers don't have the excess capacity to be serving two category 5-level disasters within days of each other,” said Jason “Retailgeek” Goldberg, SVP commerce and content practice at Razorfish.
+“Resources are stretched thin and retailers don't have the excess capacity to be serving two category 5-level disasters within days of each other,” said Jason Goldberg, senior vice president of commerce and content practice at Razorfish.

 Related: Ahead of Irma, Outrage at Sky-High Water Prices

-“It used to be easy to prepare for a big storm, and retailers usually had four to five days to stock up,” said Cohen.
+“It used to be easy to prepare for a big storm, and retailers usually had four to five days to stock up,” Cohen said.
 “But in today’s world the target zones are bigger, the impacts greater, and damage is much more [substantial].
 Stores may be under-stocked no matter how prepared they are.”

 Riding out the storm may be tough, but rebounding from it shouldn’t be a problem.

-“Once roads are open, products are back in stores before consumers are even back in homes,” said Cohen.
+“Once roads are open, products are back in stores before consumers are even back in homes,” Cohen said.